DuckTapeKiller/obsidian-easyview/README.md

 ### Mobile / Ribbon

 - **Show Ribbon Icon (Mobile Only)**: Display a shortcut icon on the mobile navigation bar.
-- **Ribbon Icon Action**: Select which feature the shortcut should trigger (Toggle Theme, Increase/Decrease Font, Focus, etc.).
+- **Ribbon Icon Action**: Select which feature the shortcut should trigger.

 ### Visibility

-Toggle any interface element on or off:
+Toggle status bar buttons on or off individually:

 - Show Decrement (−)
 - Show Increment (+)
 - Show Reset (↺)
 - Show Theme (☀/☾)
 - Show Focus (◎)
-- Show View Switcher (📖)
+- Show View Switcher (▤)
-- Show Zen (👁)
+- Show Zen (◉)

+### Context Menu

+Choose which items appear when you right-click the status bar.
+Independent from the Visibility settings — you can hide a button from the status bar but still have it accessible via the context menu.

 ---

 ## Visual Design

-Easy View is designed to integrate seamlessly with Obsidian:

 - **Native Icons**: Uses Obsidian's Lucide icon set for consistent appearance
 - **Theme Adaptation**: Button backgrounds match your theme's primary background
-- **Subtle Interactions**:
-  - Light Mode: Icons become bolder on hover
+- **Subtle Interactions**: Icons become bolder on hover in light mode, lighter in dark mode
-  - Dark Mode: Icons become lighter on hover
 - **Clean Separators**: Thin borders between buttons for visual grouping

 ---

 ## Installation

-### Manual Installation

 1. Download the latest release from the [GitHub Releases](https://github.com/DuckTapeKiller/obsidian-easyview/releases) page
 2. Extract `main.js`, `manifest.json`, and `styles.css`